Sauce Gardner

-Ahmad "Sauce" Gardner (born August 31, 2000) is an American professional football cornerback for the Indianapolis Colts of the National Football League (NFL).
+Ahmad "Sauce" Gardner (born August 31, 2001) (Note: Originally incorrectly reported as August 31, 2000.
+See: James Boyd, "Wait, how old is Sauce Gardner?
+Colts CB clears up confusion about his age," New York Times, June 18, 2026.) is an American professional football cornerback for the Indianapolis Colts of the National Football League (NFL).
 He played college football for the Cincinnati Bearcats and was selected fourth overall by the New York Jets in the 2022 NFL draft.
 Gardner was named the NFL Defensive Rookie of the Year and was the first rookie cornerback since Ronnie Lott in 1981 to be named first-team All-Pro.

 Early life

-Gardner was born on August 31, 2000, in Detroit, Michigan.
+Gardner was born on August 31, 2001, in Detroit, Michigan.
 He attended Martin Luther King Jr. Senior High School, where he played wide receiver and cornerback on their football team.
 In the Division 2 State Championship, Gardner caught four passes for 126 yards and two touchdowns.
 After the season, Gardner was named an All-State selection at cornerback by the Associated Press.
 A three-star cornerback recruit, Gardner committed to play college football at Cincinnati over offers from Akron, Alabama A&M, Ball State, Bowling Green, Central Michigan, Colorado State, Indiana, Iowa State, Kentucky, Northern Illinois, Syracuse, Toledo, Western Michigan, and Youngstown State.